Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Drivers.rst

 Add a Driver To Your Simulation
 -------------------------------

 In ``ExaDEM``, ``drivers`` are managed differently depending on whether spheres or polyhedra are used in the simulation.
-Forces are computed per interaction for polyhedra, while forces are computed per sphere:
+Forces are computed per interaction for polyhedra, while forces are computed and summed per sphere body:

   * Using spheres, a special contact force is added to handle interactions with drivers in the ``contact_force_driver`` operator.
   * Using polyhedra, special interactions (described in the Polyhedra section) are added to the interaction lists.
 Additionally, you need to specify your driver list in the list of operators called ``setup_drivers``, which is integrated into the default ``ExaDEM`` execution.
 It's crucial to specify an ID for each driver.
 If you create a second driver with an already used ID, it will overwrite the previous driver configuration.